VH-ECF. Hawker Siddeley HS-125-3B. c/n 25069.

 1 crew member killed - 2 survivors were badly injured

-At time of crash the aircraft was on descent from Flight Level 310 when both engines flamed out
+At the time of the crash the aircraft was on descent from Flight Level 310 when both engines flamed out

-Cause was attributed to an inadequate preflight inspection and water contamination in fuel
+Cause was attributed to an inadequate preflight inspection and water contamination in the fuel

-Deice fluid (methanol) was low and subsequent ice formation blocked fuel filters
+Deice fluid (methanol) was low and subsequent ice formation blocked the fuel filters

 Darkness was also a related factor